ANtlord/DoAndCheck/README.md

 * Del - delete a selected check list item.
 * Shift + Enter (Shift + Retrurn) - add an item.
 * Space - check a selected item.
+* F2 - rename a selected item.
+* Shift + Up - move current item to up by one position.
+* Shift + Down - move current item to down by one position.